Horton Mill Community Primary School

 Hello parents and children,

-Who will be supporting my child?
+Who will be supporting my child in Nursery?

-Miss Seville - Class Teacher
+Mrs Bush - Class Teacher

 Mrs Begum - HLTA

-What times are the Nursery sessions?
+What time are the Nursery sessions?

 Morning session - 8.30 am until 11.30 am